Multimedia Datasets for Anomaly Detection: A Review: Conclusion

 \section{Conclusion}

-This paper presents a survey of multimedia datasets for anomaly detection to researchers working toward automated surveillance.
-The structured comparison of datasets on various attributes also helps to understand the datasets better.
-There is a large number of short-length and giant video datasets available.
-Some are developed for generic scene surveillance, whereas some are specific anomaly datasets.
-The number of datasets for the heterogeneous anomaly is far less compared to specific anomaly datasets.
-There are too many additional video datasets discussed which are not annotated or used for anomaly but can be re-used to create bigger datasets.
-In the case of audio, datasets are mainly developed for machine surveillance such as defect detection, fault detection, etc. Generally, surveillance using audio alone in outdoor scenes is not efficient due to the presence of multiple auditory signals superimposed together.
-However, when they are analyzed together with video, they can offer crucial and complementary information about the target scene.
-But the datasets developed towards audio-visual surveillance are far less compared to that for audio or video.
-There are a few audio-visual datasets for a specific action such as fight, agitation detection.
-A recently released dataset, namely the EMOLY dataset, has used only the upper body of individuals and their speech information to facilitate abnormal behavior detection.
+This paper presents a survey of multimedia datasets for anomaly detection to researchers working towards automated surveillance.
+The structured comparison of datasets on various attributes also helps to understand datasets better.
+There are a large number of short-length and giant video datasets available.
+Some are developed for generic scene surveillance, whereas other are specific anomaly datasets.
+Datasets for heterogeneous anomaly are far less compared to specific anomaly datasets.
+In case of audio, datasets are mainly developed for machine surveillance such as defect detection, fault detection, etc. Generally, surveillance using audio alone in outdoor scenarios is not efficient due to the presence of multiple auditory signals superimposed together.
+However, when analyzed together with video, they can offer crucial and complementary information about the target scene.
+However, the datasets developed towards audio-visual surveillance are far less compared to that for audio or video.
+There are a few audio-visual datasets for a specific action, such as fight and agitation detection.
+A recently released dataset, viz., the EMOLY dataset, has used only the upper body of individuals and their speech information to facilitate abnormal behavior detection.
 However, there is a strong need to develop more audio-visual datasets for generic scene surveillance.
 We believe the survey presented in this article will help the prospective researchers who intend to contribute datasets or research in this field.